9 of the Greatest Ways to Make the Spring Forward Cake

 Do you hate losing that precious hour of beauty sleep during the night daylight savings time takes effect?
 Does it take you days (or even a week) to recover?
 Would you like to have done something to prevent that sleepy feeling on Monday, but it didn’t occur to you that you were going to lose an hour until someone mentions it in passing on Saturday?

 Well, you can thank Benjamin Franklin for helping interrupt your internal clock.
 Franklin had the idea that moving the clocks forward an hour would save energy by taking advantage of the extra hour of natural sunlight at the end of the day.
 For Americans, Daylight Saving Time was adopted during World Wars I and II and dropped in between.
-Afterwards, the practice was practiced sporadically across the United States, but Daylight Saving Time as we know it, set forth by the Energy Policy Act of 2005, was put into effect in 2007.
+Afterward, the practice was practiced sporadically across the United States, but Daylight Saving Time as we know it, set forth by the Energy Policy Act of 2005, was put into effect in 2007.

 The ability to adjust to the time change depends on things like your overall health, your sleep habits and your lifestyle.
 Ideally, the week leading up to the time change, you should progressively move your bedtime earlier so that by the time Sunday comes, you move easily into Monday.
 But who has time to go to bed earlier?

 This post contains affiliate links, which keeps me supplied with coffee and chocolate (thanks, dear!).
 Please see Disclosures for more information.

 Remember that your circadian rhythm is what governs your daily cycle of waking and sleeping.
 This rhythm contributes to things like metabolism and importantly, cellular healing.
 Your circadian rhythm is synced with sunlight.
 This makes sense, right?
 Most people are awake during the day when the sun is up, and asleep at night when the sun goes down.